Theological foundations of ijtihad in deduction from the Holy Quran (book)

 Short introduction

-“The theological foundations of ijtihad in deduction from the Holy Quran” [1], is the first volume of a three-volume series on the general theme of theological foundations of ijtihad.
-According to the author, the second volume deals with the foundations of ijtihad in the understanding of the Sunnah, while Volume 3 deals with the theological foundations of ijtihad in the application of reason.
-Volumes 2 and 3 were never published.
-This book is a compilation of lectures of Mahdi Hadavi which was first published in Qom, 1998.
-It is also the selected book in the first seminary book of the year in Qom.
+Theological Foundations of Ijtihad in Deduction from the Holy Quran [1] is the first volume of a planned three-volume series on the general theme of the theological foundations of Ijtihad.
+According to Mahdi Hadavi Tehrani, the second volume was intended to cover the theological foundations of ijtihad in understanding the Sunnah, and the third volume was to address the theological foundations of ijtihad in the application of Reason in Islamic jurisprudence.
+However, neither Volume 2 nor Volume 3 was ever published.
+This book, based on a series of lectures delivered by Hadavi Tehrani, was first published in Qom, Iran, in 1998 (1377 SH) by Khaneh Kherad Cultural Institute.
+It was awarded recognition as the Selected Book in the First Book of the Year Award of the Qom Seminary, an annual scholarly distinction honoring outstanding works in the fields of Fiqh and Kalam.

 Author